- Statuary Groupings

 — Sacramento Daily Union, September 4, 1872

 These elements were removed during the Capitol's 1906 renovation and subsequently lost.
-Today only the statuary on the west front pediment tympanum (the recessed space enclosed by the triangular pediment) is original.
+Today only the statuary on the west front tympanum (the recessed space enclosed by the triangular pediment) is original.
 These statues reflect the Capitol's roots in Greek architecture.
 In Grecian times statuary was considered part of the building, not as mere decoration.
 It was a way to visually communicate and transmit epics and mythology in a largely illiterate society.

 A Gift of Generosity and Controversy

 Larkin Goldsmith Meade, an American artist in his studio near Florence, Italy, carved the Carrara marble statue.
 Legrand Lockwood commissioned the sculpture for his Norwalk, Connecticut, mansion.
 Meade began the project in 1868 and completed it six years later.
 Mrs. Lockwood, after the death of her husband, sold the sculpture to D.O.
 Mills for $30,000.

 Mills had been a prominent Sacramento banker and a long-time advocate of Sacramento being established as California's capital.
 He organized a fundraising effort among local merchants and secured money for the purchase of the original plot of land upon which the Capitol was to be built.
 His continued support for Sacramento and the Capitol was reflected when he decided to gift the statuary group to the California State Capitol.
 At the full expense of Mills, workers prepared an appropriate pedestal on which the statue was to be placed.
 He also funded the cost of shipping the sculpture from the East Coast, which arrived in Sacramento in the summer of 1883.